Dem Senate candidate Mark Kelly apologizes for staffer's obscene tweet about cops

 “I deeply regret my comment and apologize for what I wrote - I was wrong," L'Heureux said in a statement to Fox News.
 "My comment does not reflect who I am or what I believe, and most importantly, it is not representative of what this campaign stands for.
 The language I used and the sentiment I conveyed do not belong in our political process, which is why I have deleted the tweet.”

-Kelly's apology came shortly after McSally cited a report on the tweet in The Washington Free Beacon to accuse him of failing to support police officers engaged in dangerous work to keep their communities safe.
+The Kelly campaign's apology came shortly after their opponents cited a report on the tweet in The Washington Free Beacon to accuse him of failing to support police officers engaged in dangerous work to keep their communities safe.
 It's a claim that wields heightened impact after summerlong protests over the deaths of Black people in the custody of White police officers, some of which have turned violent.

 President Trump, who McSally has often supported, began referring to himself as a "law and order" candidate during the demonstrations, accusing Democrats of promoting lawlessness and failing to keep large cities safe.

-Republican lawmakers have cited the protests as well, telling voters that maintaining the GOP's Senate majority is the only way to check a progressive liberal agenda should Joe Biden defeat Trump and take the White House.
+Republican lawmakers have cited the protests as well, telling voters that maintaining the GOP's Senate majority is the only way to check a progressive liberal agenda should Democratic nominee Joe Biden defeat Trump and take the White House.

-"This tweet was written just one week before Mark Kelly hired this person to his campaign team," said McSally, who's locked in a tough race against the husband of former Rep. Gabrielle Giffords, the congresswoman injured in a shooting spree.
+"This tweet was written just one week before Mark Kelly hired this person to his campaign team," the McSally for Senate campaign wrote in a statement.
 "Mark continues to amplify the most hateful, anti-law enforcement ideas and rhetoric that disrespects and endangers our brave men and women in uniform."

-Democrats have been hoping that unseating McSally, who was appointed by Gov. Doug Ducey after she lost an earlier campaign against Sen. Kyrsten Sinema, will help them regain control of the Senate.
+Democrats have been hoping that unseating McSally, who was appointed by Gov. Doug Ducey after she lost an earlier campaign against Democratic Sen. Kyrsten Sinema, will help them regain control of the Senate.

 While Kelly has said he opposes defunding law enforcement agencies, as some progressives have sought in response to concerns over police brutality, L'Heureux's tweet could complicate his position.